MicrosoftDocs/dynamics-365-fraud-protection/content/monitoring-dashboards.md

 - **Bot score distribution** - The distribution of pre-defined bot score buckets. it is only available for Account Creation, Account Login and Device Fingerprinting

 ## Observation events monitor
-These metrics become available once the specific observation events are applied on a selected timescale:
+The monitor shows volume and distribution metrics of observation events such as status, bank event, chargeback and label by received date.
+On a selected timescale:

 ### Observation event volume
 - **Status volume** – The status event volume received.
 Status includes purchase status, account create status, account login status, and assessment status.